tjaartvdwalt/vimrc/README.md

 ln -s ~/.vim/vimrc ~/.vimrc
 ```

-## Package Management ##
+## Installing packages ##

-We use the built in vim 8 package management, with minpac wrapper for ease of use.
+I use the vim 8, buit in package manager, with [minpac](https://github.com/k-takata/minpac).
-For the first time, minpac needs to be manually installed (minpac updates are handled by minpac)
+On first install, minpac needs to be manually cloned from its Git repo (minpac automatically updates itself in future)

 ```sh
 mkdir -p ~/.vim/pack/minpac/opt